Managing your mental health

 Finding someone to listen

-If you’re struggling to cope on your own, there’s plenty of help available at the University to support your wellbeing and mental health.
-During the coronavirus outbreak, these services are operating by email, telephone and video call.
+If you’re struggling to cope on your own, there’s plenty of help available at the University and locally to support your wellbeing and mental health.

 Wellbeing

-Our Counselling and Mental Health team runs courses and workshops as well as providing one-to-one counselling and mental health advice.
+Our Therapeutic Services and Mental Health team runs courses and workshops as well as providing one-to-one talking therapy and mental health advice.
 To access our one-to-one services, you first need to book an initial consultation.

 Podcasts